agoda-com/standards-c-sharp/docs/extension-methods/only-for-general-operations.md

 ## Use only for general operations

-An extension method should only be used for very general operations - something that can reasonably apply to any instance of the type it is extending.
-This avoids polluting the namespace and adding noise to Intellisense.
+An extension method should only be used for very general operations - something that can reasonably apply to any instance of the extended type.
+This avoids polluting the namespace with mainly useless methods and adding noise to Intellisense.

 #### Don't